 In Latin, students are introduced to one of the most important languages in the history of Western Civilization and one in which the Catholic tradition is deeply rooted.
-The main emphasis of this course is learning Latin grammar but students will also be introduced to beginning Latin conversation, aspects of life in ancient Rome, the relation of Latin to other languages (especially English), and core prayers in Latin such as the Ave Maria (Hail Mary) and Gloria Patri (Glory be).
-The course requires a year-long commitment and meets twice a week.
-The teaching method used in this class is very engaging, with frequent questions and answers from both students and teacher.
+The main emphasis of this course is learning Latin grammar but students will also be introduced to beginning Latin conversation, aspects of life in ancient Rome, the relation of Latin to other languages (especially English), and Catholic prayers in Latin.
+Memoria Press First Form and Second Form are the key texts for the study of Latin which include a student workbook.
+The teaching method promotes student engagement, with frequent questions and answers from both students and teacher.
 In weekly homework assignments, students cement the Latin skills they learn through applying them.

 The role of language in producing clarity and depth of thought is the basis for making Latin a required course of study beginning in the 5th grade and continuing through 8th grade.
 The benefits of studying Latin are many-fold:

 - The habits of mind of the student studying Latin take on the qualities unique to the unexcelled system that is the Latin language: logic, order, precision, structure, all while learning how to exercise patient, methodic, and diligent effort.